 Free Men (Les Hommes libres): A surprising and true story about the role that Muslims played in the French resistance and the efforts to save Jews during the Nazi occupation of Paris during World War II.
 Well acted, compelling, great music.
 Kanopy, Tubi.

 French Exit: Michelle Pfeiffer has never been better as the eccentric New York socialite who loses everything and goes to camp out in a friend’s apartment in Paris.
 Bravos to Valerie Mahaffey for creating the strange and fun role of Madame Reynaud.
-Amazon.
+Amazon Prime.

 Girlfriends: Claudia Weill’s 1978 low-budget classic rings true today portraying a young woman trying to make it as an artist in New York, and the ups and downs of relationships.
 Fine performances by 25-year-old Melanie Mayron and supporting roles by Eli Wallach and Christopher Guest.
 Criterion Collection.